 Our cash flow has historically been affected by a transitional period experienced by radio stations when, due to the nature of the radio station, our plans for the market and other circumstances, we find it beneficial to change its format.
 This transitional period is when we develop a radio station's listener and customer base.
-During this period, a station may generate negative or insignificant cash flow.
+During this period, a station may generate negative or insignificant cash flow

 In the broadcasting industry, radio stations often utilize trade or barter agreements to exchange advertising time for goods or services in lieu of cash.
 In order to preserve the sale of our advertising time for cash, we generally enter into trade agreements only if the goods or services bartered to us will be used in our business.
 We have minimized our use of trade agreements and have generally sold most of our advertising time for cash.
-In 2009, we sold 97% of our advertising time for cash.
+For the nine months ended September 30, 2010, we sold 93% of our advertising time for cash.
 In addition, it is our general policy not to preempt advertising paid for in cash with advertising paid for in trade.